Back to all reports ← Back to Main Page

 Risks (Keep It Real)

-• Competition: other L1s/L2s can compete on UX and distribution.
+• Competition: other L1s, L2s, intent systems, wallets, and AI-agent platforms can compete on execution and distribution.

-• Adoption timing: agents may take longer to hit mainstream usage than the market expects.
+• Agent adoption timing: autonomous economic agents may take longer to reach trusted mainstream usage than the market expects.

 Final Thoughts